cytsunny/labster-take-home-test-backend/README.md

 7. Run `./vendor/bin/sail artisan migrate` to set up the database
 8. Open a browser and input navigate to http://localhost/user-message and you should see the Message System Admin page with no message.
 9. Optional: run `./vendor/bin/sail artisan queue:listen` to have the worker running.
 If this is not run, message will only be processed when the admin click the button on admin page.
-10. Head over to [this repository](https://github.com/cytsunny/labster-take-home-test-client) to set up the client.
+10. Head over to [frontend repository](https://github.com/cytsunny/labster-take-home-test-client) to set up the client.

 ### Testing
 After running setp 1-6, you may run the following to run the test.